No one has favorited this theater yet

 It was taken over by an independent operator and re-opened as the Regal Cinema on 14th August 1987, using seating in the circle only.
 This was a short lived venture, as the cinema closed for good in November 1987.

 It was demolished in April 1989.
-An office block named Regal House was built on the site, which contains a Job Centre Plus.
+An office block named Regal House was built on the site in 1995, which contains a Job Centre Plus.

 Just login to your account and subscribe to this theater